syncfusion-content/uwp-docs/uwp/Add-Syncfusion-Controls.md

    N> Toolbox configuration by installing UWP NuGet packages support available from v15.4.0.17.

-2. The following steps helps to add a required Essential UWP control through XAML code, for example: SfColorPicker
+2.The following steps helps to add a required Essential UWP control through XAML code, for example: SfColorPicker

-    a.Include the namespace for Syncfusion.SfColorPickers.UWP assembly from Syncfusion.SfColorPickers.UWP NuGet package in MainPage.xaml.
+a.
+Include the namespace for Syncfusion.SfColorPickers.UWP assembly from Syncfusion.SfColorPickers.UWP NuGet package in MainPage.xaml.

         {% tabs %}